 - My Account

 *Henry R. Grooms was born on this date in 1944.
 He is a Black aerospace engineer.

 From Cleveland, OH., he is the son of Leonard D. Grooms and Lois Pickell Grooms.
-He grew up wanting to be an architect but wound up building space vehicles.
+He grew up wanting to be an architect but built space vehicles.
 How he got there is interesting: "I realized that my strong points (math and science) were more in line with engineering, so I chose the engineering that seemed closest to architecture -- civil engineering."

-He went to Howard University, then to Carnegie Mellon, University earning his bachelor's, master's, and Ph.D. degrees, before joining Rockwell to work on the Apollo and Skylab programs.
-He was not only one of the pioneers developing the Space Shuttle, according to Howard classmate and professor Taft Broome, but he was also "the team leader who solved NASA's shuttle tile problems," an achievement without which manned space exploration could not have continued at all.
+He went to Howard University, then to Carnegie Mellon, University earning his bachelor's, master's, and Ph.D. degrees before joining Rockwell to work on the Apollo and Skylab programs.
+He was not only one of the pioneers developing the Space Shuttle, according to Howard classmate and professor Taft Broome.
+He was also "the team leader who solved NASA's shuttle tile problems," an achievement without which manned space exploration could not have continued.
 Speaking of the Shuttle, Dr. Grooms' the mid-1970s work analyzing Orbiter thermal and mechanical stresses is still the standard reference.

-Dr. Grooms supervises 80 specialists and sits on teams working to ensure spacecrafts' structural integrity.
+Dr. Grooms supervises 80 specialists and sits on teams working to ensure the spacecraft's structural integrity.
 Considering the current state of the Space Shuttle program, that work now is even more critical.
-Dr. Grooms is a steady producer of technical papers, and a frequent presenter before technical symposia, conferences, and engineering organizations.
-Like Archibald Alexander, he's active in the American Society of Civil Engineers, although the structures and architecture with which he's most familiar are in aerospace rather than bridges and roads.
-Then again, maybe not so different: Alexander designed and built the airfield from which the Tuskegee Airmen showed America the technological potential in its Black community.
+Dr. Grooms is a steady producer of technical papers and a frequent presenter before technical symposia, conferences, and engineering organizations.
+Like Archibald Alexander, he's active in the American Society of Civil Engineers, although the structures and architecture he's most familiar with are in aerospace rather than bridges and roads.
+Then again, maybe not so different: Alexander designed and built the airfield from which the Tuskegee Airmen showed America the technological potential of its Black community.